 We have a bias for action.
 We are steadily developing an entrepreneurial culture based on the primacy of innovation.
 We will remain lean and agile; continuous improvement is our objective.

 We define a social enterprise as a business or corporation in which the economic activity is a means toward generating significant positive benefit for society and the earth.
 We provide catalytic funding to truly pioneering individuals and organizations—those who strive to achieve deep social impact in every aspect of what they do and who may be significantly ahead of their time.

-As a public benefit corporation, we strive to balance strong financial performance and social innovation.
-We intend to continue our long track record of providing consistent, positive returns to our loan fund investors.
-Regarding our operating budget, we are on a steady path to 100% self-reliance in our core activities through earned income.
-We seek gifts to support our sponsorship and educational programs.
+As a non-profit tax-exempt public benefit corporation, we strive to balance strong financial performance, organizational effectiveness and social transformation.
+We will continue our long track record of providing consistent, positive returns to our loan fund investors.
+Regarding our operating budget, we recognize both the motivational importance of earned income and the essential purpose of gift in making our transformative activities possible.

-We are committed to the best practices of risk management.
+We are committed to the best practices of conventional risk mitigation, while understanding that new ways of thinking about and practicing risk management and fiduciary responsibility are an essential part of our mission.
+We consider financial risk along with the broader concern of risks to people, place, and environment.
 We run a disciplined operation, with extraordinary attention to detail in all matters of financial stewardship.
 We do not securitize loans or use unnecessary leverage.
-Our organizational structure and governance model are designed for flexibility, responsiveness, and accountability.
+Our organization and governance are designed for flexibility, responsiveness, and accountability.

 Associative Economic Practices

 We encourage all parties in financial transactions to be awake to the needs of the others involved as a counter-balance to self-interest.
 Further, where possible and appropriate, we make decisions in this participatory framework.
 We are committed to developing and implementing an integrated view of investing, lending and giving and strive to apply these basic principles of associative economics as first articulated by Rudolf Steiner.